-The composite edition of InD, developed from the 1930s onward, compiles the maximum number of lines from each duplicate, even if they appear only in a single instance.
-However, both the additions and omissions in each duplicate are interrelated and pivotal for comprehending the evolution of InD and the derived works.
-The present article illustrates how lines 249-251 in InD (= 11-13), exclusively added by a harmonist scribe in the text reflected in duplicate S, inadvertently led to the omission of lines 252-279 by a later scribe of the same duplicate.
-Given that this omission had lasting effects centuries later in lines 99-100 in the Akkadian IšD, it is suggested that the text reflected in duplicate S of Inana's Descent to the Netherworld served the poet of Ištar's Descent to the Netherworld as the basis for his reworked composition.
+The composite edition of InD, developed from the 1930s onwards, compiles the maximum number of lines from each duplicate, even if they appear only in a single instance.
+However, both the additions and omissions in each duplicate are interrelated and pivotal for comprehending the evolution of InD and the works derived from this.
+The present article illustrates how lines 249-251 in InD (= 11-13), exclusively added by a harmonist scribe to the text of duplicate S, inadvertently led to the omission of lines 252-279 by a later scribe of the same duplicate.
+Given that this omission had lasting effects centuries later in lines 99-100 in the Akkadian IšD, it is suggested that duplicate S of InD served as the basis for the reworked composition of IšD.